weekplan/www/_posts/2018-07-11-what-is-essentialism-a-complete-guide-to-get-you-started.md

 * From saying “it’s so important” to “only a few things really matter.”
 * And from saying “I can do both” to “I can do anything but not everything.”

-## Essentialism: Questions That Need to Ask Yourself
+## Essentialism: Questions That You Need to Ask Yourself

 Before I walk you through the steps, here are some important questions that you need to ask yourself to attract essentialism in your life.
 Go through each question and answer them.